Email Marketing Trends for 2023: Unproven Opportunities

 Launched in 2019, AMP for email is a set of open standards created by Google for creating what they call “dynamic emails,” which allow marketers to bring functionality that’s common on the web into their email designs.
 For example, AMP for email allows live forms, carousels, accordions, and hamburger menus to be used in emails.
 AMP for email also allows for live content that is populated at the time that the email is opened rather than the time the email is sent.

-While it had early buzz, momentum has stalled in the US due to a range of headwinds, including:
+While it had early buzz, the standard quickly faced serious headwinds, including:

 • Google stepping back from AMP for email and shutting down its AMP Fest conference, wanting the standard to stand on its own and not become synonymous with their company